syjeon162/DirectionFit/README.md

 The input is pre-calculated information in a text file.
 The reasoning is to remove the ratpac dependency.
 An example file is included.

+The bare minimum information needed are:
+ - for the pdf generation: sample txt files and the pmt information file
+ - for the fitting: pdf files, sample txt files and the pmt information file

 For the formal one, per-calculated PDF will be needed.
 That calculation can be done with the same tool with the option --perPMT without --externalPDF.
 After that's done, both --perPMT and --externalPDF together will activate the reading of external PDFs.